Andrew Taylor (author): Biography

 Andrew Taylor grew up in East Anglia.
 He read English at Emmanuel College, Cambridge, and has an MA in Library, Archive and Information Science from University College London.

 His first novel, Caroline Minuscule (1982), won the John Creasey Memorial Award of the Crime Writers' Association of Great Britain.
 He is the only author to have won the CWA's Historical Dagger three times, with The Office of the Dead, The American Boy and The Scent of Death.
-He has also won the Cartier Diamond Dagger, for sustained excellence in crime writing and has been shortlisted for the Gold Dagger, the Theakston's Old Peculiar (twice), and the Edgar award.
+He has also won the Cartier Diamond Dagger, for sustained excellence in crime writing and has been shortlisted for the Gold Dagger, the Theakston's Old Peculier (twice), and the Edgar award.
 Bleeding Heart Square won Sweden's Martin Beck Award, the Golden Crowbar, in 2009.
+The King's Evil won the Gold Crown for the best historical novel of the year.
 He was inducted into The Detection Club in 1995.

 The American Boy, a gothic mystery linked to Edgar Allan Poe's boyhood years in England, was one of the ten titles featured in Channel 4's Richard and Judy Book Club 2005 and was also selected for The Times Top Ten Crime Novels of the Decade.

 The Roth Trilogy (now also available in an omnibus edition as Requiem for an Angel) was shown on ITV in March 2007.
 It was a three-part drama series under the title of Fallen Angel, starring Charles Dance and Emilia Fox.
 The series was broadcast on three consecutive nights, beginning 11 March 2007.